Ololade Saromi

 Banking and Finance

-Ololade accepts instructions in relation to the full range of financial services disputes.
+Ololade accepts instructions in relation to the full range of banking and financial services disputes.
 He has recent experience of disputes relating to:

 - Secured lending.